 When my J status expires, do I have a grace period to legally stay in the US?

-Yes, you have a 30 day grace period to legally stay in the United States.
-It is essential to confirm the dates of your grace period with your legal representative, host company, and/or program sponsor.
+Yes, you have a 30-day grace period to legally stay in the United States.
+It is essential to confirm the dates of your grace period with your legal representative, host company, and/or the program sponsor.

 What is Section 212(e) and the two-year Foreign Residency Requirement for J visa holders all about?

 Some J-1 holders may be subject to the Two Year Foreign Residency Requirement, or section 212(e) of the Immigration and Nationality Act, and cannot change status or apply for permanent residency until they have returned to their home country for at least two years or received a waiver of that requirement.

 Participants are subject to INA 212(e) if the following conditions exist: